Keyboard shortcuts

 ompparser Compatibility Layer

-ROUP provides a drop-in compatibility layer for projects using ompparser, allowing you to switch to ROUP's expected-to-be faster, safer Rust-based parser without changing your code.
+ROUP provides a drop-in compatibility layer for projects using ompparser, allowing you to switch to ROUP’s faster, safer Rust-based parser without changing your code.

 What is it?